photoprism/photoprism-docs/docs/user-guide/share/share.md

 ## Create sharing link ##
 1. Go to Albums.
-2. Select the albums you want to share.
+2. Select the album you want to share.
 3. Open the context menu.
 4. Click :material-share-variant:.